 - 704 Minnehaha Ave., redeveloped as 11 Wells Distillery; and

-- 700 Minnehaha Ave., redeveloped as an aquaponics operation (formerly Urban Organics).
-This property is now listed for sale by the private property owner.
-Learn more about 700 Minnehaha Ave.
+- 700 Minnehaha Ave., previously redeveloped as an aquaponics operation (formerly Urban Organics).
+This property has recently been purchased by a private property owner.

 Historical photos courtesy of the Minnesota Historical Society and Ramsey County Historical Society.